Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 4. Test your implementation.

-Conversion event for non-eCommerce sites
+Conversion event for non-Commerce sites

 1. Add the BV loader.